rwxrob/skilstak/docs/boost/2024/README.md

 * Internet access from a secure local area network (home, school, etc.)
 * A reliable computer connected to the Internet (Mac, Windows, Linux)
-* A minimal computer with Intel chip on which to install Linux
+* A minimal computer (preferably with Intel chip) on which to install Linux
 * 8+ GB USB thumb drive that can be completely overwritten.

 The reason for the first computer is to have a reliable connection to the Internet on which to initially take notes, create GitHub account, read documentation, watch Boost videos, download installation files, and create the USB drive you'll use to install Linux onto the second computer.
 This also frees you from any impact should the Linux installation fail for any reason.